jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 plt.ylabel("Amplitude")
 plt.legend()
 ```
+{{< figure src="index_files/figure-markdown_strict/cell-12-output-1.png" width="675" height="429" >}}
 <img src="index_files/figure-markdown_strict/cell-12-output-1.png" width="675" height="429" />

 Can you spot why this is inefficient?
-Yep, it's related to the upsampling step.
 Upsampling distributes the samples over a large array full of zeros.
 Unfortunately, the convolution function doesn't know anything about this.
 It's going to do what it normally does (which is multiply and accumulate), even if most of the entries are 0.
 This is a huge waste of time and energy.
 If we know for a fact that an element in an array is 0, we should just skip over it.

 #### The hard way

 This brings us to the harder, but more efficient way of doing this using *multirate signal processing*.
-There's no way I can explain everything you need to know about multirate signal processing here.
-What I can do is try to give you the big picture, with some code that demonstrates the process.
+There's no way I can explain everything about multirate signal processing here.
+It's an entire area of specialization.
+What I can do is try to give you some motivation, and some code that demonstrates the process.

-The selling point of multirate signal processing is you can drastically improve computational efficiency by restructuring and rearranging the original task.
+Mulirate signal processing is all about restructuring the workload in a problem to improve
+computational efficiency.
 On a beefy processor, this might not matter.
-But if you're system needs to run in real-time, on resource constrained hardware, you'll start worrying about this.
+But if you're system needs to run in real-time, on resource constrained hardware, processing overhead becomes a concern.

-To improve the efficieny of the pulse shaping task, we need to transform the root-raised cosine filter into a two-dimensional *filter bank*.
+To apply multirate signal processing to the pulse shaping task, we transform the 161 element, single dimensional array into a two-dimensional *filter bank* consisting of 16 rows and 11 columns.
+Yes, the number of rows must match the number of samples per symbol.

 ``` python
 filter_bank = np.reshape(